Jul 3Saturday, July 4, 2026 · all daysJul 5 · today »

 2.Performance per dollar is getting faster and cheaper(wafer.ai)

-tl;dr: Wafer benchmarked GLM-5.2 on AMD's MI355X (roughly 2.75x cheaper than NVIDIA's B300) and hit 213 tok/s single-stream and 2626 tok/s/node aggregate throughput—about 80% of B200 performance at less than half the cost.
-Getting there required MXFP4 quantization via AMD Quark, switching to sglang, and fixing two ROCm bugs blocking speculative decode plus tuning the MoE kernel selection, but notably no custom kernels.
-The takeaway: NVIDIA's CUDA moat is increasingly about day-0 model support rather than fundamental software superiority.
+tl;dr: Wafer benchmarked GLM-5.2 on AMD's MI355X, achieving 213 tok/s single-stream and 2626 tok/s/node aggregate throughput—about 80% of B200 performance at less than half the cost.
+Getting there required MXFP4 quantization via AMD Quark, switching to sglang, patching two ROCm bugs to enable speculative decoding, and manually tuning the MoE kernel selection to bypass a slow fallback path.
+The takeaway: closing the gap with NVIDIA on AMD hardware is increasingly a matter of day-0 support rather than fundamental software limitations, and no custom kernels were needed this round.

 HN Discussion:

-• FP4 quantization degrades model quality, undermining the performance claims
+• Quantization to MXFP4 degrades model quality, undermining the benchmark's practical value

-• Headlines should disclose quantization since benchmarks aren't comparing full-fat models
+• Headlines should disclose quantization since it materially changes performance claims

-• The aggregate throughput number is misleading versus real single-stream throughput
+• Aggregate throughput number is misleading versus real single-stream throughput

 3.Leanstral 1.5: Proof abundance for all(mistral.ai)

-tl;dr: Leanstral 1.5 is an Apache-2.0 licensed Lean 4 proof model (119B total/6B active params) that saturates miniF2F, solves 587/672 PutnamBench problems at ~$4 each (vs. ~$300 for Seed-Prover), and sets new SOTA on FATE-H/X. Trained via mid-training, SFT, and RL with CISPO across multiturn and code-agent environments, it also demonstrates real-world utility by finding 5 previously unknown bugs across 57 repositories and proving O(log n) complexity for AVL trees.
-Weights and a free API are available on Hugging Face.
+tl;dr: Leanstral 1.5 is an Apache-2.0 licensed model (119B total/6B active params) for Lean 4 proof engineering that saturates miniF2F, solves 587/672 PutnamBench problems at ~$4 each (vs. ~$300 for Seed-Prover), and sets SOTA on FATE-H/X. Trained via mid-training, SFT, and RL with CISPO across theorem-proving and code-agent environments, it also demonstrated real-world utility by uncovering 5 previously unknown bugs across 57 open-source repositories.
+Weights are on Hugging Face with a free API endpoint available.

 HN Discussion:

-• Benchmark comparisons use outdated competitor models, making the SOTA claims less impressive
+• Benchmark comparisons use outdated competitor models, making claims less impressive

 4.Giant trees have no trouble pumping water to top branches: new research(news.exeter.ac.uk)